-UCA 20A-3-501.
-Polling place - Prohibited activities.
+Utah State Code Section 20A-3a-501.
+Prohibited conduct at polling place -- Other prohibited activities.

-- (1) As used in this section: - (a) "electioneering" includes any oral, printed, or written attempt to persuade persons to refrain from voting or to vote for or vote against any candidate or issue; and - (b) "polling place" means the physical place where ballots and absentee ballots are cast and includes the county clerk's office or city hall during the period in which absentee ballots may be cast there. - (2) (a) A person may not, within a polling place or in any public area within 150 feet of the building where a polling place is located: - (i) do any electioneering; - (ii) circulate cards or handbills of any kind; - (iii) solicit signatures to any kind of petition; or - (iv) engage in any practice that interferes with the freedom of voters to vote or disrupts the administration of the polling place. - (b) A county, municipality, school district, or local district may not prohibit electioneering that occurs more than 150 feet from the building where a polling place is located, but may regulate the place and manner of that electioneering to protect the public safety. - (3) (a) A person may not obstruct the doors or entries to a building in which a polling place is located or prevent free access to and from any polling place. - (b) A sheriff, deputy sheriff, or municipal law enforcement officer shall prevent the obstruction of the entrance to a polling place and may arrest any person creating an obstruction. - (4) A person may not:
+- (1) As used in this section: - (a) "electioneering" includes any oral, printed, or written attempt to persuade persons to refrain from voting or to vote for or vote against any candidate or issue; and - (b) "polling place" means the physical place where ballots are cast and includes the physical place where a ballot drop box is located. - (2) (a) An individual may not, within a polling place or in any public area within 150 feet of the building where a polling place is located: - (i) do any electioneering; - (ii) circulate cards or handbills of any kind; - (iii) solicit signatures to any kind of petition; or - (iv) engage in any practice that interferes with the freedom of voters to vote or disrupts the administration of the polling place. - (b) A county, municipality, school district, or local district may not prohibit electioneering that occurs more than 150 feet from the building where a polling place is located, but may regulate the place and manner of that electioneering to protect the public safety.